 Fibromyalgia is a chronic pain syndrome that can develop in anyone, but 75-90% of all those with this debilitating condition are women.
 The doctors at South Lake Pain Institute have extensive experience developing holistic treatment plans to relieve your symptoms and help you live well by managing chronic pain.
-If you have questions about fibromyalgia or would like to schedule an appointment, call the office in Clermont and Orlando, Florida, or book an appointment online.
+If you have questions about fibromyalgia or would like to schedule an appointment, call our office in Clermont, Florida, or book an appointment online.

 Fibromyalgia is a chronic health condition that causes widespread pain and tenderness in your muscles and soft tissues.
 You may be diagnosed with fibromyalgia when your pain lasts longer than three months and there’s no other underlying medical condition causing it.